denofclojure/authorized_keys/README.md

 ForwardAgent yes

-Once we arrange for a meeting time I execute the following alias: alias tunnel-dnc="ssh -nNT -R 8675:localhost:22 daniel@denofclojure.org"
+Once we arrange for a meeting time I execute the following alias:
+(NOTE: this would vary as to whom is tunneling for the setup.
+Sean would set the port to 3742, Daniel to 8675....) alias tunnel-dnc="ssh -nNT -R 8675:localhost:22 daniel@denofclojure.org"

 then in another shell I run the alias: